Therapy That Understands The Emotional Weight of illness and Life

-Whether you're living with an LVAD, recovering from ECMO or transplant surgery, facing chronic illness, burnout, heartbreak, or loss—you’re still expected to keep going.
+Whether you are living with LVAD, navigating transplant, or facing chronic illness, medical trauma, caregiving stress, burnout, heartbreak, or loss, the world may still expect you to keep going.

 My Therapy Approach

-• SAFETY
+SAFETY

 We begin in the Grounding Zone™—a space intentionally created to help you slow down, breathe, and stop performing.
 In this phase, rest is radical, and you’re safe to show up exactly as you are—without needing to fix, prove, or earn your place.